 The real question with this idea, though, is to mow or not to mow?
 If you’re not super into mowing grass, or even watering it for that matter, then perhaps that grass could be replaced with a more sustainable ground cover.

-Modern Black Cobblestone Driveway
+Paved Black Cobblestone Driveway

 If a concrete slab is a little too modern for you, but a cobblestone and grass path is too traditional, why not go with something that’s somewhere in between?
 I like that this driveway idea could lean toward either traditional or modern depending on the exterior of your home and the landscaping that surrounds it.